tanakaphper/sdpgs-gyazo/README.md

 ## Contributing

 Thank you for considering to sdpgs-gyazo!
 But, The contribution guide doesn't get ready yet.
-If you would, please wait just a moment.
+If you would so, please wait just a moment.

 ## License